C4G/BLIS/htdocs/userguide/faq.md

 ![new_specimen_screenshot](images/patient_profile.png)

-### Q: How do I configure BLIS to upload data to the central web instance [Manager View Only]?
-<b>A</b>: In the Manager view, naviate to the Lab Configuration Tab, and then BLIS Online.
-Enter in the IP address of the BLIS server.

 ### Q: Sometimes, I load a page and the button text disappears.
 What's going on with the UI?

 <b>A</b>: We're still working out the bugs with the UI, but chances are, you might need to click on the Default language option at the bottom of the screen.